 Since X Co.
-Ltd. has filed belated return of income for the assessment year 2019-20, hence business loss of lakes shall not be allowed to carry forward.
-However, unabsorbed depreciation of loss of loss carry forward.
+Ltd. has filed belated return of income for the assessment year 2019-20, hence business loss of ₹12 lakhs shall not be allowed to carry forward.
+However, unabsorbed depreciation of ₹6 lakh shall be allowed to carry forward.